 Southern Jewish Voices

-A new LJCC oral history program called Southern Jewish Voices (SJV) will use a live-interview format to present stories about Jewish life in Birmingham.
-The program, made possible by an $8,200 grant from the Alabama Humanities Alliance, will present a series of interviews conducted in front of a live audience.
+A new LJCC oral history program called Southern Jewish Voices (SJV) uses a live-interview format to present stories about Jewish life in Birmingham.
+The program, made possible by an $8,200 grant from the Alabama Humanities Alliance, consists of a series of interviews conducted in front of a live audience.

 - November 17 with David Sher

 - January 19 with Tammi Caldwell-Horn and Jonathan Horn